Systematic KMTNet Planetary Anomaly Search, Paper I: OGLE-2019-BLG-1053Lb, A Buried Terrestrial Planet

 We use the advanced contour integration code \citep{Bozza2010,Bozza2018} \texttt{VBBinaryLensing}\footnote{\url{http://www.fisica.unisa.it/GravitationAstrophysics/VBBinaryLensing.htm}} to calculate the magnification of the 2L1S model.
 We locate the $\chi^2$ minima by conducting a grid search over the parameter plane ($\log s, \log q, \alpha$).
 The grid consists of 21 values equally spaced between $-0.2\leq\log s \leq0.2$, 10 values equally spaced between $0^{\circ}\leq \alpha < 360^{\circ}$, and 61 values equally spaced between $-6\leq \log q \leq0$.
 For each set of ($\log s, \log q, \alpha$), we fix $\log q$, $\log s$ and let the other parameters ($t_0, u_0, \te, \rho, \alpha$) vary.
 We find a lensing solution using the Markov chain Monte Carlo (MCMC) $\chi^2$ minimization applying the \texttt{emcee} ensemble sampler \citep{emcee}.
 From this, we find two distinct minima with ($\log s, \log q) \sim$ ($-0.15, -4.5$) and ($0.15, -4.9$) and label them by ``Close'' ($s < 1$) and ``Wide'' ($s > 1$) in the following analysis.
 We then investigate the best-fit models with all free parameters.
 The best-fit parameters with their $68\%$ uncertainty range from the MCMC are shown in Table \ref{parm1}, and the caustics and source trajectories are shown in Figure \ref{cau}.
 We note that the heuristic estimates for $(s,\alpha)$ are in good agreement with the values in Table \ref{parm1}.

-We found that the Wide model provides the best fit to the observed data.
+We found that the Wide model provides the best fit to the observed data, and the $\chi^2$ improvement to the best-fit PSPL model is 453.6.
 The two consecutive small bumps are produced by the source crossing the two spikes of the quadrilateral caustic.
 The Close model is disfavored by $\Delta\chi^2 = 41.6$, and all of the $\chi^2$ difference come from the anomalous region.
-Together with the fact that the Close model cannot reproduce the double-bump feature, we exclude the Close model and only investigate the Wide model in the following analysis.
+We also check whether the $\Delta \chi^2$ can be decreased by considering the microlens ground-based parallax effect \citep{Gould1992, Gould2000, Gouldpies2004}, which is caused by the orbital acceleration of Earth, and the lens orbital motion effect \citep{MB09387,OB09020}, but all the Close solutions have $\Delta\chi^2 > 40$ compared to the Wide solutions and cannot reproduce the double-bump feature.
+Thus, we exclude the Close model and only investigate the Wide model in the following analysis.
 In addition, we check the 1L2S model and find that it is disfavored by $\Delta\chi^2 > 400$.
 Thus, we exclude the 1L2S model, too.